powerd6-old/core/introduction/welcome.md

+# Welcome

 Welcome to the powerd6 role-playing system.

-This book contains the core rules of the game and provide a framework for players to use in order to run their fantastical narratives.
+This book contains the core rules of the system and provide a framework for players to use in order to run their fantastical narratives.

 The rules of powerd6 are designed for everyone and are guided by these principles: